neondatabase/website/content/docs/postgres/query-performance.md

 SELECT * FROM orders;
 ```

-This approach might become inefficient and consume considerable resources when dealing with a large table.
+This approach might become inefficient and consume considerable resources when working with a large table.
 To optimize this query, you can add the `LIMIT` clause to restrict the output to a specific number of rows.
 For example:

 ```sql
 SELECT * FROM orders LIMIT 100;